 - Make time to play, read, have fun, and go out together.

-- Support your child in doing day-to-day tasks on his own.
+- Support your child in doing day-to-day tasks on their own.

 For everyday tasks: